lanhoang82/lanhoang82/README.md

 ### Hi there 👋

-- :octocat: you can find in my [data portfolio](https://lanhoang82.github.io/LanHoang.github.io/) all projects that I have been working on
+- :octocat: You can find in my [data portfolio](https://lanhoang82.github.io/LanHoang.github.io/) all projects that I have been working on